opensafely/hypertension-sro/README.md

 Research suggests that delays in the management of high blood pressure are associated with worse clinical outcomes, for example acute cardiovascular events, or death (Xu et al., [2015](https://www.bmj.com/content/350/bmj.h158)).

 [The Quality and Outcomes Framework (QOF)](https://digital.nhs.uk/data-and-information/data-tools-and-services/data-services/general-practice-data-hub/quality-outcomes-framework-qof) outlines several indicators that focus hypertension (HYP) targets.
-This project aim to use OpenSAFELY to quantify the extent to which any of the relevant Hypertension QOF indicators ([v46](https://digital.nhs.uk/data-and-information/data-collections-and-data-sets/data-collections/quality-and-outcomes-framework-qof/quality-and-outcome-framework-qof-business-rules/qof-business-rules-v46.0-2021-2022-baseline-release)) were disrupted during the pandemic but wont link our results to clinical outcomes.
+This project aims to use OpenSAFELY to quantify the extent to which any of the relevant Hypertension QOF indicators ([v46](https://digital.nhs.uk/data-and-information/data-collections-and-data-sets/data-collections/quality-and-outcomes-framework-qof/quality-and-outcome-framework-qof-business-rules/qof-business-rules-v46.0-2021-2022-baseline-release)) were disrupted during the pandemic but wont link our results to clinical outcomes.

 ---